rolevax/vscode-mjpancake/README.md

 This extension facilitates creating, editing, and testing Pancake Mahjong user-made characters.

-*This extension has not been released yet.
-Nothing works now.
-All words below is fake.*

 ## Features

 - Create girl files by one command
 - Edit girl names and avatars by GUI
 - Launch Pancake Mahjong to test your code by one click
-- Code editor supports for the Pancake Mahjong Lua API

-(TODO: brief animation)

 ## Extension Settings